 Tolerance of those with different faiths and beliefs

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
-Assemblies and discussions involving prejudices have been followed and supported by learning in RE and PSHCE.
-In Key Stage 2 children have the opportunity to learn about different faiths as part of our inter-faith week.
+Assemblies and discussions involving prejudices have been followed and supported by learning in RE and PSHE.
+In Key Stage 2 children have the opportunity to learn about different faiths.
 This teaches tolerance and respect for the differences in our community and the wider world.
 Visits to different places of worship and talks by parents have taken place to enrich the children's learning.